 The latest Research Assessment Exercise (RAE 2008) identified world-leading research in each of the 19 areas submitted for assessment.
 Areas of particular excellence include Accounting and Finance which is rated best for research in the UK, and Electronic Engineering which is rated second in the UK.
 Sports Science is placed in the top 10 and Psychology is ranked 11th in the UK.

-Bangor University prides itself on the quality of teaching offered, and a recent review by the UK Quality Assurance Agency (QAA) resulted in the highest possible endorsement of the University’s academic standards.
-The ‘confidence’ judgement by the QAA is the highest of the three ratings possible and confirmation of the University’s academic standing and profile.
+The University prides itself on the quality of teaching offered.
+This was supported in a recent review by the UK Quality Assurance Agency (QAA), which resulted in the highest possible endorsement of the Univesity's academic standards.

 At Bangor you can study a wide range of subjects from within the following colleges:

 Bangor has one of the largest Peer Guiding schemes in the UK.
 The scheme was shortlisted for the Times Higher Education Awards in the Outstanding Student Support Category.